MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-the-outbound-spam-policy.md

 Outbound spam filtering is always enabled if you use the service for sending outbound email, thereby protecting organizations using the service and their intended recipients.
 Similar to inbound filtering, outbound spam filtering is comprised of connection filtering and content filtering and allows some specific controls to handle outbound messages.
 Outbound spam filter policy settings types:

-  * Default: The default outbound spam filter policy is used to configure company-wide outbound spam filter settings.
+- Default: The default outbound spam filter policy is used to configure company-wide outbound spam filter settings.
 This policy can not be renamed and is always on.

-  * Custom: Custom outbound spam filter policies can be granular and applied to specific users, groups, or domains in your organization.
+- Custom: Custom outbound spam filter policies can be granular and applied to specific users, groups, or domains in your organization.
 Custom policies always take precedence over the default policy.
 You can change the order in which your custom policies run by changing the priority of each custom policy; however, only the highest priority (i.e. number closest to 0) policy will apply if the user matches multiple policies.

 > [!NOTE]
-> For more information about [Outbound spam controls in Office 365](https://docs.microsoft.com/office365/securitycompliance/outbound-spam-controls).

-> [!NOTE]
-Updates to the outbound spam policy is currently being rolled out, with the expected update completed by the end of October 2019.
+> For more information about [Outbound spam controls in Office 365](https://docs.microsoft.com/office365/securitycompliance/outbound-spam-controls). <br><br> Updates to the outbound spam policy is currently being rolled out, with the expected update completed by the end of October 2019.
 During this time some options may not be available.
-For more information see [Office 365 Roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap?featureid=54125)
+For more information see [Office 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?featureid=54125)

 ## What do you need to know before you begin?
 <a name="sectionSection0"> </a>